web-music-score/wms/packages/web-music-score/README.md

 # Web Music Score

-Simple web component for viewing and playing music scores/notation.
+Web component for viewing and playing music scores/notation.

 # Install

     npm i @tspro/web-music-score

 # Library Bundle

-This library is bundled to Universal Module Definition (UMD) - module.
+This library is bundled to ESM, CJS and UMD formats.

-Does transpiling with babel.

-Does not polyfilling.
+* CJS and UMD bundles are transpiled with Babel for ES5/IE11 compatibility.
+* ESM bundle targets modern environments (ES6+).
+* No polyfills are included.

+While designed for compatibility in mind, the library has not been explicitly tested against specific Node.js or browser versions.

 # Usage